-Students will take classes from The Apprentice School's World Class Shipbuilder Curriculum (WCSC) during their junior and senior years of high school.
-Of the thirteen courses within the WCSC, students will complete and receive credit for nine as dual enrollment; the remaining four academic classes will be completed once students have been accepted into The Apprentice School.
+Students will take classes from The Apprentice School's World Class Shipbuilder Curriculum (WCSC) during their junior and/or senior years of high school.
+Of the thirteen courses within the WCSC, students have the opportunity to receive dual enrollment credit; academic classes for which credit has not been awarded will be completed once students have been accepted into The Apprentice School.